Payments Developer Guide

 .

-2. For online credits,
+2. For online refunds and credits,

 Cybersource

-For offline credits,
+For offline refunds and credits,

 Cybersource

-stores the credit request in a batch file and sends the batch file to the payment processor after midnight.
+stores the request in a batch file and sends the batch file to the payment processor after midnight.

 3. The processor validates the request and forwards it to the acquiring bank.